IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_2/ReadMe.md

 ![alt text][cf3]

 4\.
-This will fill in the name and you can then add a brief description if you want to.
-In my case I used es-demo JKS certificate.
+This will fill in the name.
+You may update the name as per configured in the kafka policy project, eg. username-es-cert.jks **[see the trust store location here](#truststore)** .
+You can then add a brief description if you want to.
 Finally click **Create** to add the TrustStore Configuration.

 ![alt text][cf3a]